-Are you having trouble troubleshooting, communicating and documenting information about the power systems on your construction site?
-In that case, you need electrical drawings.
+Electrical drawings hold the key to communicating, troubleshooting, and documenting information about the power systems on your construction site.

 Electrical plans help to ensure that your power systems run safely, efficiently, and smoothly.
 They can also aid you in identifying potential risks that you can nip in the bud before they become a problem.
 (However, for maximum risk reduction and safety, we also recommend dedicated BIM clash detection.)